hoefler02/Dotfiles/README.md

-#dotfiles
+# dotfiles
 A repository to store my current dotfile configuration.
-Currently using [Dracula](https://draculatheme.com) theme for most programs.
+Currently in use on thinkpad laptop.